MHickey2/Quiz-Lite/TEST.md

 - W3C Validator <a name="w3c"></a>

-Using [https://validator.w3.org/](https://validator.w3.org/)  Ther are more issues in the Bug section in the [README.md](README.md).
+Using [https://validator.w3.org/](https://validator.w3.org/)  The main issues that came up were in relations to using various headings to display information from the API.
+I changed these elements to <p></p> and it worked out the issues.
+There were also some empty headings, were content alone was being displayed, and these were changed to spans.
+There are more issues in the Bug section in the [README.md](README.md).
 The results of the HTML validation can be seen below:

 <br/>